msmahon/portfolio/README.md

 # portfolio
-Work completed and in progress,
+Work completed and in progress.